preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-properties/index.rst

 **Note!** Properties used for targeting must be of the "Taxonomy" type.

-Some, but not all properties can be selected as Sharepoint Searchable and/or Microsoft Searchable.
+Some, but not all properties can be selected as SharePoint Searchable and/or Microsoft Searchable.
 Then, open the option and select it, for example:

 .. image:: tenant-properties-settings-more-v7.png

 Editing a property
 **********************
-When editing a property, a few more settings can be available under Sharepoint Searchable.
+When editing a property, a few more settings can be available under SharePoint Searchable.
 What is available for editing differs from property to property.
 Here's an example:

 .. image:: tenant-properties-settings-edit-v7.png

-**Note!** If you change setting for Sharepoint Searchable it's only valid for new pages created from here on.
+**Note!** If you change setting for SharePoint Searchable it's only valid for new pages created from here on.
 If you want this setting to be active for all existing pages as well, you must execute Renidex for all Publishing Apps using this property, in the Publishing App settings:

 .. image:: tenant-properties-settings-sync-v7-frame.png